michelf/php-smartypants/PHP SmartyPants Readme.txt

 1.5.1f (23 Jan 2013):

+*	Fixed handling of HTML comments to match latest HTML specs instead of doing it the old SGML way.

 *	Lowered WordPress filtering priority to avoid clashing with the [caption] tag filter.
 Thanks to Mehdi Kabab for the fix.